-Maj Kullenberg was a social worker and a polemicist who was also dedicated to supporting projects on behalf of vulnerable individuals.
+Maj Kullenberg was a social worker and a debater who was also dedicated to supporting projects on behalf of vulnerable individuals.

 Maj Kullenberg trained as a social worker at Institutet för socialpolitisk och kommunal utbilding och forskning (Socialinstitutet, currently Socialhögskolan) in Stockholm.
 She worked as a housing inspector and child welfare agent in Malmö.
 She married building contractor Yngve Kullenberg and they had six children together.
 In 1937 the family moved to Gothenburg.
 Maj Kullenberg was extremely socially conscious and was passionately supportive of cultural matters.

 Maj Kullenberg had already begun participating in Gothenburg’s Kvinnliga Diskussionsklubb (GKDK, women’s discussion club) in 1941.
 Eleven years later she became the club’s chair.
 The club had been set up in 1910 with the intention of creating solidarity and disseminating social awareness amongst its members.
 Maj Kullenberg was an extremely busy chair who successfully attracted many visitors to the club, including members of the royal family like Princess Sibylla.
 An example of the club’s public activism was its attempt to emulate the popular 1960s TV-programme Fråga Lund by arrangement with learned Gothenburg men from Betlehemskyrkan.
 The club ran comprehensive study groups and, within the club’s framework, Maj Kullenberg herself led several art groups.
 She also ran bus tours which provided art-focused visits to Louisiana museum near Copenhagen and to Munchmuseet in Oslo.